dusk-network/plonk/docs/notes-KZG10.md

 PLONK can be constructed with different commitment schemes and does not requre solely homomorphic commitments.
-However, this library implemnts only homomorphic commitments for two reasons.
+However, this library implements only homomorphic commitments for two reasons.
 One is their useful properties when given encrypted values, and the second is the requirements of the linearisation technique in